-We hereby request a one-year extension of the City of Boston's Employee Participation Program for DND Homebuyer Programs to June 30, 2020.
+We hereby request a one-year extension of the City of Boston's Employee Participation Program for DND's Boston Home Center Financial Assistance Program to June 30, 2022.
 This program enables certain DND employees, based on their job function, to participate in HUD funded Homebuyer Programs.
 As noted in the City's Action Plan, the program will continue to operate the same as originally proposed and all individual requests will be transmitted to HUD for review.